Blenheim Palace, Woodstock, Oxfordshire

-Once the birthplace of a little known Winston Churchill, and now the home of the 11th Duke of Malborough, this impressive mansion is set within 2100 acres of formal gardens and parkland.
+Once the birthplace of a little known Winston Churchill and now the home of the 12th Duke of Malborough, this impressive mansion is set within 2100 acres of formal gardens and parkland.

-Several Dukes and Duchesses have expanded and updated the palace over the years, perhaps the biggest renovation was that of the Great Court.
+Several Dukes and Duchesses have expanded and updated the palace over the years, and perhaps the most significant renovation was that of the Great Court.
 The 9th Duke completely restored the court by replanting the entrance avenue and grand avenue.
 He also redecorated the entire State Rooms.

 The mansion is now classed as a World Heritage site and is under the care of the current Duke of Malborough.

 The current owner of Blenheim Palace, the 12th Duke of Malborough, Charles James Spencer-Churchill, knows very the history of hauntings at Blenheim Palace.
 So much so that he’s occasionally opened his doors to allow ghost hunters inside for an evening.

 The Dean Jones Room

 For generations, the Dean Jones Room has been regarded as the most active room for paranormal activity, supposedly haunted by an old chaplain to the first Duke of Malborough, who has been sighted on multiple occasions.
 He’s often seen sitting in a chair quietly reading his bible.

 There’s a good chance Winston Churchill would have come across him during his time here.

 The palace is also supposedly haunted by the ghost of a Roundhead soldier who has been seen huddled over near the fireplace in one of the bedrooms and walking the corridors.
 Although the timeline of this ghost doesn’t seem to fit with the building, it’s entirely possible he was here on the land, echoing through time since his demise during the Civil War.